-Elections Canada's Internal Audit Charter has been revised and updated as part of a regular review process and in response to the revised Treasury Board (TB) Policy Suite on Internal Audit, which became effective on April 1, 2017.
+The Office of the Chief Electoral Officer (OCEO) footnote 1 Internal Audit (IA) Charter has been revised and updated as part of a regular review process and in response to the revised Treasury Board Policy Suite on Internal Audit, which became effective on April 1, 2017.

 2. Effective Date

-This Internal Audit Charter takes effect on April 1, 2018.
-It replaces the Internal Audit Charter that came into effect on April 1, 2017.
+This IA Charter takes effect on November 1, 2020.
+It replaces the IA Charter that came into effect on April 1, 2019.

-3. Mission, Responsibility and Scope of the Internal Audit Function
+3. Mission and Scope of the Internal Audit Function

-The mission of the internal audit function is to provide independent and objective assurance services that add value to improve Elections Canada's operations.
-This helps the agency accomplish its objectives by bringing a systematic, disciplined approach that evaluate and improve the effectiveness of:
+The mission of internal audit is to provide independent and objective assurance, consulting and advisory services that add value and improve OCEO operations.
+This helps the Agency to accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of:

-The Chief Electoral Officer (CEO) and senior management are responsible for ensuring that management controls promote the achievement of goals and risk mitigation.
+The CEO and senior management are responsible for ensuring that management controls promote goal achievements and risk mitigations.
 The internal audit function is important in assisting the CEO and senior management to fulfill this responsibility.

-The internal audit function's scope of work is to determine whether the agency's network of risk management, control and governance processes, as designed and represented by management, is adequate given the agency's size, risk and resources, and to determine whether these processes achieve their objectives.
+The internal audit function's scope of work is to determine whether the OCEO's network of risk management, control and governance processes, as designed and represented by management, is adequate given the agency's size, risk and resources, as well as to determine whether these processes achieve their objectives.

-A revised TB Policy Suite on Internal Audit, which includes the Directive on Internal Audit in the Government of Canada, took effect on April 1, 2017 and replaces the Policy Suite on Internal Audit of April 1, 2012.
+The revised Treasury Board Policy Suite on Internal Audit, which includes the Directive on Internal Audit in the Government of Canada, took effect on April 1, 2017.

 The revised policy suite introduced a number of changes applicable to all federal institutions that served to streamline the instruments, remove conflicting audit requirements and clarify the roles and responsibilities of the Comptroller General.

-Furthermore, under the new policy instruments, agents of Parliament (AoPs) continue to be excluded from the application of a number of requirements.
-In some instances, Elections Canada may decide to take action in the spirit of these requirements.
+Under the new policy instruments, Agents of Parliament (AoPs) continue to be excluded from the application of a number of requirements.
+In some instances, the OCEO decided to act within the spirit of these requirements.

-As a result, Elections Canada identified several key changes that potentially impacted the operation of its audit function and audit committee, and warranted further examination.¬
+As a result, the OCEO identified several key changes that potentially impacted the operation of its audit function and audit committee, and warranted further examination.